Raiders of the Lost Horcrux:

 It now looked like we may have been wrong.

-And now we are going to go skittering off and chase wild geese down blind alleys for a bit.
+And now, excuse me, but we are going to go skittering off and chase wild geese down blind alleys for a bit.
 I’ll bring this back on track eventually.

 Albus tells us that Riddle allegedly likes things that come complete with a history, with a tradition, with some level of grandeur as bases for his Horcruxes.
 That’s why he was so eager to use relics associated with the Founders themselves.